trajano/trajano/src/site/markdown/travis-yml.md

     - graphviz
 ````

-Configure SonarQube addon to  reduce the amount of coding needed in the `.travis.yml`.
+Configure SonarCloud addon to  reduce the amount of coding needed in the `.travis.yml`.
 It needs an encrypted `token`.

 ````
-  sonarqube:
+  sonarcloud:
     token:
       secure: ....
 ````